ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_formats/genome-coordinates.md

 ![Sequence data with 1-based coordinates](1-based.svg)

 When a human is working with this subsequence, or it is being discussed amongst humans, we might refer to it as spanning coordinates 5--10 on the larger sequence.
-Formally, this is 1-based inclusive/closed-at-both-ends reckoning, and it's natural and convenient for humans as it's what we're used to.
+Formally, this is 1-based inclusive/closed-at-both-ends reckoning, also known as "biological" or "Ensembl-style" coordinates, and it's natural and convenient for humans as it's what we're used to.

 However this is not the best coordinate representation for doing arithmetic with.
-Interval arithmetic and the representation of edge cases are more straightforward and unambiguous using a 0-based half-open representation:
+Interval arithmetic and the representation of edge cases are more straightforward and unambiguous using a 0-based half-open representation, also known as "UCSC-style":

 ![Sequence data with 0-based coordinates](0-based.svg)